 “[…] He provides the framework, which is to be filled in by the reader, this may be done by own research, by the power of imagination or by prejudice or simple fantasy.
 Likewise, the process of transformation, away from a border of any kind to an open space, is of course left to the reader.
 Schlotter’s photographs only take effect at second glance.
 It is only through the context that they change from generic landscape photographs to a socio-political analysis with the conclusion that borders can run anywhere and at any time, that no structures are needed to separate countries and people.”

+In Memories and how to get them I am dealing with the sequence of assumeing, feeling and reflecting, with the construction of memories and finally own reality.
+There’s not only ›one‹ reality.
+In cause of subjectively views on environment through each one of us, there is just a subjectively image of it existing.
+Each ones reality is a construct of different personal experiences and influences.
+The individual reality goes together with memories, which are a construct for their part.
 The sense system does allways take only a limited cut out of the surrounding environment.
 At the same time it tries to get a coherently image of this environmet.
 The brain is using an assemblytechnique or the principle of construction to get this ›overall view‹ by fragments (which are not necessarily depending on the truth).
 So there is for example in philosophy since always an inseparableness of memoria/reminiscentia and imaginatia.
 That means the transition from reality to fiction and reverse is vaguely.
 In that way the memory pictures become an important role, because they are the figurativy representation of the experienced one in memory consciousness.
 Next to the mental pictures of happenings there are physical pictures (produced by using a camera, moviecamera, etc.) existing, which also find a representaion in memory and will be linked with the accordingly event.
+I will start where the mental pictures come to an overlay with the mental representation of the physical ones.
+A view on memories and autobiographical memory, which means in consequence ones own truth, as a construct of latently fragmentary pictures.
+The noema of photography ‚it was like that’ (Roland Barthes) does not apply for the pictures in the memory consciousness.

-series of 22 images
+Series of 22 images in total.

-From ‘I was here’ by Michèle Walerich
+From «I was here» by Michèle Walerich

-Memories and how to get them raises the question about the latent, fragmentary nature of photography.
+“Memories and how to get them raises the question about the latent, fragmentary nature of photography.
 On the one hand, its shifting between reality and fiction and vice versa gives rise to a quasi-infinite participative narrative.
 On the other hand, the awareness of the diversity of potential openings to representation stresses the impossibility of one absolute literal image and sharpens our critical reception and the way in which we deal with images.
 This topic is even more relevant when photography is used as a means to reflect upon the past and on collective remembrance.
 Contrary to popular opinion, memory is not a stable reservoir, but is shaped by the very act of recollection.
 Each alteration in world view involves new means of constructing it.”

 published in: Tourists & Nomads, Marburg 2012, ISBN 978-3-89445-464-7